 Grass-fed cows also produce butter that is rich in vitamin A, vitamin E, iodine, selenium and beta-carotenes.

-Vitamin A is the most abundant fat soluble vitamin present in butter and regular consumption of butter has the potential of resolving the widespread deficiency of this vitamin in north-america, even without following a paleo diet.
+Vitamin A is the most abundant fat soluble vitamin present in butter and regular consumption of butter has the potential to resolve the widespread deficiency of this vitamin in North America, even without following a Paleo diet.
 It is essential for proper protein metabolism, a strong immune system, good thyroid function, good vision, bone metabolism and skin health.
 It’s also a powerful antioxidant.
 Vitamin A works in synergy with vitamin D and vitamin K2 to properly deposit calcium in bones and teeth and provide proper bone mineralization.
 Most sources of beta-carotenes like carrots are thought to be good sources of vitamin A because beta-carotene can be transformed to the usable vitamin A form, but this is incorrect and the conversion is actually really poor.
-Folks who eat a lot of carrots while thinking that they get plenty of vitamin A are mislead.
+Folks who eat a lot of carrots while thinking that they’re getting plenty of vitamin A are misled.

 Iodine is a mineral that is really important for proper thyroid functioning and most people today have very low levels of iodine.
-You’re at risk of being even more iodine deficient on a paleo diet if you eliminated conventional salt from your diet.
-In fact, salt started to be iodized because goiters in North-America were a major health problem and most people were deficient in iodine because the soils are now almost universally deficient in iodine.
+You’re at risk of being even more iodine deficient on a Paleo diet if you eliminated conventional salt from your diet.
+In fact, salt started to be iodized because goiters in North America were a major health problem.
+Most people were deficient in iodine because the soils are now almost universally deficient in iodine.
 Chronic low levels of iodine lead to the enlargement of the thyroid that we call goiter.
 Seaweeds are a great source of iodine.

 Selenium and vitamin E are two powerful antioxidants that are also lacking in most people’s diet.
 The best source of selenium is fish.